ChrisDuffley/stationPlaylist/readme.md

 * Certain add-on features won't work under some conditions, including running NVDA in secure mode.
 * Due to tecnical limitations, you cannot install or use this add-on on Windows Store version of NVDA.
 * Add-on update feature that comes with this add-on has been removed.
 Use Add-on Updater to update this add-on.
+* Features marked as "experimental" are meant to test something before a wider release, so they will not be enabled in stable releases.

 ## Shortcut keys